 An HMRC enforcement officer will carry an identity card on a field force visit to identify them as a representative of the tax authority.
 They may work for a private company that has been contracted by HMRC, but they must have an HMRC enforcement officer ID in order to legally conduct a field force visit.

 Licensed HMRC enforcement officers may have the right to force entry into commercial premises, but only if they have been authorised by a Justice of the Peace.
 If premises are partly or fully residential, their entry rights are limited to the normal routes.
 Access may also be limited depending on the type of debt they are collecting and whether children live in the property.

 Normally, a creditor would need a court order in order to seize control of a debtor’s property in order to satisfy a debt.
-However, HMRC have unique powers which allow them to arrive at business premises unannounced, without a court order, in order to start the process of seizing business assets to repay debts.
+However, HMRC has unique powers that allow them to arrive at business premises unannounced, without a court order, in order to start the process of seizing business assets to repay debts.

-Only goods that are the property of the business can be taken by HMRC Enforcement Officers.
-Items that belong to a third party, or items that are subject to hire purchase or lease agreements (usually vehicles), cannot be taken.
+During enforcement proceedings, HMRC officers can only take goods that are owned by the business.
+Items that belong to a third party, or those that are subject to hire purchase or lease agreements (usually vehicles), cannot be taken to cover a debt.